fplab/ui-for-pl/README.md

 ## User Interfaces for Programming Languages: The Compendium

-This compendium covers research and practice in the field of user interfaces for programming languages, broadly construed.
+This compendium covers research and practice in the field of user interfaces for programming languages.

 ### Build Instructions